simons-public/protonfixes/README.md

 # protonfixes

 A module for applying fixes at runtime to unsupported games with Steam Proton without changing game installation files.
 The idea is to include seperate fixes that are only loaded when a game matching that ID is run.
 This should keep the individual game fixes from affecting any other games.
+Applying the fixes at runtime should also allow fixes to persist after game updates.

 Current fixes include:
 - Final Fantasy IX